 Session Description and Tags:

 To assist attendees in searching and understanding the content of your session, we encourage submitters to review the tips below during the submission process.
 By following these simple tips, you should increase both the quality and clarity of your proposal and make it easier for attendees to determine if the session is appropriate for them.

-- Product names should be spelled out, such as E-Business Suite, Hyperion, Oracle, and PeopleSoft.
+- Avoid acronyms!
+Product names should be spelled out, such as Hyperion, Oracle, and PeopleSoft.

-- Module or application names should be spelled out, such as General Ledger (not GL) or Student Records (not SR).
+- Module or application names should be spelled out, such as Human Capital Management (not HCM) or Data Analytics (not DA).

 - The first reference to a version should be spelled out, such as Release 12 (for R12) or Version 9.0 (for 9.0).